Battle of Jenné

 The Battle of Jenné was a military engagement between forces of the Mali Empire and the Moroccan Pashalik of Timbuktu.
-The battle marked the effective end of the great Mali Empire and set the stage for a plethora of smaller West African states to emerge.

 Background

 Throughout the 15th and 16th centuries, the Mali Empire had been in near-constant state of decline.
 All of its periphery vassal territories had become independent states with some even challenging Mali's sovereignty, notably Songhai.
 In 1591, the Songhai Empire was defeated at the Battle of Tondibi by a Moroccan expeditionary force.
 Thanks to the Moroccans' use of gunpowder weapons such as the arquebus and cannon, Songhai power was pushed back eastward across the Niger where they formed the smaller but still robust Dendi Kingdom.
 With Songhai out of the way, the ruler of Mali Mansa Mahmud IV set his sights on rebuilding his moribund empire.
 The first step in this grand plan would be to seize the valuable city-state of Jenné, which controlled trade along the inland Niger valley.